romaingroux/SPar-K/README.md

 ### From the Docker image
-The Docker image is build using [the current release](https://github.com/romaingroux/SPar-K/releases) source code.
+The Docker image is build using [the latest release](https://github.com/romaingroux/SPar-K/releases) source code.

 #### Prerequisites
 You need to have Docker installed on your machine.
 Check [this link](https://www.docker.com/get-started) for more informations.
 Depending on your installation, you may need root privileges.